juancri/covid19-animation-generator/README.md

 ## Generate animation

-You can use convert to generate an animation.
+You can use convert to generate an animation (60 fps).
 Requires ImageMagick (convert), parallel and ffmpeg.
 Run:

 ```
 npm run video